hboutemy/sigstore-java-poc/release-signature/README.md

 Pro: reduce drastically the load on Rekor: 1 unique entry, whatever the size of the project release

+Cons:
-Con: verifying only one file requires to get the full list of files from the release, which can be huge.
-And there is a question on at which coordinates to store the release descriptor.
+- verifying only one file requires to get the full list of files from the release, which can be huge
+- there is a question on at which coordinates to store the release descriptor
-No way to search in Rekor for a jar sha256 and find the entry
+- no way to search in Rekor for a jar sha256 and find the entry
+- Rekor is ready to accept that, but we need to define a descriptor convention accepted by all JVM ecosystem

 ### strategy #3: 1 signature per package